Doge of Genoa

-The doge of Genoa (/doʊdʒ/ DOHJ) (Note: Dûxe da Repùbrica de Zêna, /lij/; Doge della Repubblica di Genova; Januensium dux et populi defensor, "Commander of the Genoese and Defender of the People".) was the head of state of the Republic of Genoa, a city-state and soon afterwards a maritime republic, from 1339 until the state's extinction in 1797.
+The doge of Genoa (/doʊdʒ/ DOHJ) (Note: Dûxe da Repùbrica de Zêna, /lij/; Doge della Repubblica di Genova; Januensium Dux et Populi Defensor.) was the head of state of the Republic of Genoa, a city-state and soon afterwards a maritime republic, from 1339 until the state's extinction in 1797.
 Originally elected for life, after 1528 the doges were elected for terms of two years.
 The Republic (or Dogate) was ruled by a small group of merchant families, from whom the doges were selected.

 Form of address

-The Genoese doge's form of address initially was "eccelso" (exalted), then "illustrissimo" (most illustrious), "eccellentissimo" (most excellent), and finally, "serenissimo principe" (most serene prince), "signore" (lord), or "altezza serenissima" (most serene highness).
+The Genoese doge's form of address initially was eccelso ('exalted'), then illustrissimo ('most illustrious'), eccellentissimo ('most excellent'), and finally, serenissimo principe ('most serene prince'), signore ('lord'), or altezza serenissima ('most serene highness').